Ways to engage with RWC community schools

 By investing in community schools, we make sure there is always continuity of services for our most vulnerable students and families. we make sure we all rise up, as one community.

-Help us meet our goal of full time Family Centers at each of our community schools by funding our support staff!
+Help us meet our goal of full time Family Centers at each of our community schools!

 Engage your company in partnering with our local youth through the community schools!